In the later part of the 19th Century, Reverend Father Paul-Joseph Buguet

-In 1878, Rev. Fr.
-Paul-Joseph Buguet is assigned to La Chapelle-Montligeon, in eastern rural Normandy, France.
-No one could have foretold then how the new parish priest was to radically transform the vocation of the village.
-Both a unique and fascinating story.
-In order to secure employment for his parishioners, he turned into a printer, and a mud and stone digger.
+was assigned to the hamlet of La Chapelle-Montligeon, in eastern rural Normandy, France.
+In order to secure employment for his parishioners, Buguet turned into a printer, and a mud and stone digger.
 To mark the path from heaven to earth, he became a zealous apostle and a tireless missionary.
 Thus, he initiated two major charitable works.
 On one hand, the printing manufacture which originated in his social and factual apprehension for his parish; on the other, the Fraternity of Prayer for the deceased, a celestial and spiritual concern for souls in Purgatory.
 Thus, they both develop alongside one another, one benefitting the other.

 Protecting the worker and providing employment

 After trying hand-manufacturing gloves, Fr.
-Buguet sets off in printing press, alike the neighbourhing Trappists.
+Buguet sets off in printing press, alike the Trappist Monks a few miles away.

 Praying for the forsaken souls

 In 1876, Fr.
-Buguet underwent three tragic deaths in his closest family: that of his brother Auguste, crushed by the bell of neighborhing Mortagne parish church, followed by that of both his nieces, grief-stricken after the loss of their father.
-He thus feels confirmed in his notion of establishing a work for the deliverance of forsaken souls from Purgatory.
+Buguet underwent three tragic deaths in his closest family: that of his brother Auguste, crushed by the bell of neighborhing Mortagne parish church, followed by that of both his nieces, grief-stricken after their father’s demise.
+He thus felt confirmed in his notion of establishing a work for the deliverance of forsaken souls from Purgatory.